The AHA and ADA Award Community Grants to Help Improve Cardiovascular Risks in Type 2 Diabetes Patients

-Through their initiative, Know Diabetes by Heart, The American Heart Association and the American Diabetes Association awarded up to $900,000 in community grants to help patients with Type 2 diabetes lower their risks of experiencing cardiovascular events, including.
-People with Type 2 diabetes are at high risk for developing cardiovascular diseases.
+Through their initiative, Know Diabetes by Heart, The American Heart Association and the American Diabetes Association awarded up to $900,000 in community grants to help patients with type 2 diabetes lower their risks of experiencing cardiovascular events, including.
+People with type 2 diabetes are at high risk for developing cardiovascular diseases.

-“Knowledge is power and arming these community organizations with resources and accessible information is key for people with type 2 diabetes to better understand their elevated risk for heart disease and stroke,” Robert A. Gabbay, MD, Ph.D., FACP, chief scientific and medical officer for the ADA, said in the release.
+“Knowledge is power and arming these community organizations with resources and accessible information is key for people with type 2 diabetes to better understand their elevated risk for heart disease and stroke,” Robert A. Gabbay, MD, Ph.D., FACP, chief scientific and medical officer for the American Diabetes Association (ADA), said in the release.
 “We are pleased to work with these 10 organizations who are dedicated to improving the health of their communities to get the information into the hands of those who need it most.”

 The intention of these community grants is to provide organizations, which range from health coalitions to community health centers, the ability to develop and provide educational resources about diabetes and cardiovascular disease.
 Part of this effort is to also target Black and Latino populations who are more likely to have diabetes and more likely to develop cardiovascular disease.

 The Know Diabetes by Heart community grants were awarded to the following organizations: